gazebosim/gz-gui/examples/README.md

-This directory contains examples which are not shipped with Ignition GUI
+This directory contains examples which are not shipped with Gazebo GUI

 # Standalone